adamenger/spacelift-gcp-example-repo/README.md

 #### Spacelift Project (ac-spacelift)

 This project is where Spacelift gets deployed.
-We set up a GKE cluster and deploy the Spacelift Helm chart.
+We set up a GKE cluster and deploy the [Spacelift worker helm chart](https://github.com/spacelift-io/spacelift-workerpool-k8s).

 #### Service Accounts